Ethernet over twisted pair

 Ethernet over twisted-pair technologies use twisted-pair cables for the physical layer of an Ethernet computer network.
 They are a subset of all Ethernet physical layers.

 Early Ethernet used various grades of coaxial cable, but in 1984, StarLAN showed the potential of simple unshielded twisted pair.
-This led to the development of 10BASE-T and its successors 100BASE-TX, 1000BASE-T and 10GBASE-T, supporting speeds of 10 and 100 megabit per second, then 1 and 10 gigabit per second respectively.
+This led to the development of 10BASE-T and its successors 100BASE-TX, 1000BASE-T, 10GBASE-T and 40GBASE-T, supporting speeds of 10 and 100 megabits per second, then 1, 10 and 40 gigabits per second respectively.

-Two new variants of 10 megabit per second Ethernet over a single twisted pair, known as 10BASE-T1S and 10BASE-T1L, were standardized in IEEE Std 802.3cg-2019.
+Two new variants of 10-megabit-per-second Ethernet over a single twisted pair, known as 10BASE-T1S and 10BASE-T1L, were standardized in IEEE Std 802.3cg-2019.
 10BASE-T1S has its origins in the automotive industry and may be useful in other short-distance applications where substantial electrical noise is present.
 10BASE-T1L is a long-distance Ethernet, supporting connections up to 1 km in length.
 Both of these standards are finding applications implementing the Internet of things.
+10BASE-T1S is a direct competitor of CAN XL in the automotive space and includes a PHY-Level Collision Avoidance scheme (PLCA).